opw0011/Search-Engine/docs/readme.txt

 4. Right click and run Spider.java

-5. To retrive the result, open Test.java and right click "run"; the result will output to spider_result.txt
+5. To retrive the result, open Phase1Test.java and right click "run"; the result will output to spider_result.txt
 #######################################################################